-If you live in an older home, there’s a distinct possibility that your electrical panel is old and outdated.
+If you live in an older home, there’s a distinct possibility that your electrical panel is old and outdated and it may be time to consider an electrical panel replacement.
 Believe it or not, we still find old, dangerous electrical panels in use in older homes.
 Electrical panels should be replaced every 20 – 30 years.
 Check your electrical panel to make sure that it isn’t one of the following brands.
 These electrical panels were found to be defective and could cause fires.
-All of the electricity in your home flows through your panel, and it keeps your home safe by detecting electrical problems such as circuit overloads, and tripping the circuit to keep your home from hazards like fires.
+All of the electricity in your home flows through your panel, and it keeps your home safe by detecting electrical problems such as circuit overloads and tripping the circuit to keep your home from hazards like fires.

 Knowing basic information about your panel is very important.
 You should know the size and brand of your panel to ensure it’s up to code, and there are no known recalls or issues.
 If your home has any of the brands below, you will want to call the trusted electricians at Jeremy Electrical to assess your electrical panel and possibly replace it with a new one.